 If you have mutual friends, make an introduction.
-If not, send an email or text message asking how s/he’s doing and saying you’d love to chat sometime.
+If not, send a text message asking how they’re doing and say you’d love to chat sometime.
 Your ex will most likely know what the subtext is.
 For some people, it’s not even subtext —they’ll be expecting this sort of communication from an ex-lover at some point.

 If this goes well, I suggest asking your ex to hang out with you when you’re both free some time.
 You could meet at a coffee shop or a bar —think of locations that won’t trigger bad memories for either of you.

 Once you have established a connection, you will need to watch out for jealousy and manage your expectations.